Muskan-Git-Code/Notes/src/main/java/Theory/DBMS_OS_CN_GenAI.md

 - **Same seat booking**: Use DB Locking (Shared and exclusive lock), Sync keyword or Mutual Exclusion
 - **Bank transfer failure**: Use `COMMIT` and `ROLLBACK` i.e. commit changes only after process is completed.
 - **Replication failure (while replicating data in D1, D2, D3):** Commit after update in all nodes
+- **Server-failure/ services-stopped issues after deployment:** Use load balancer to redirect traffic to healthy server.
+In case if all servers are down, then rollback to previous stable version.
 ---

 ## 📊 SQL Query Examples